g-martens/ansible-references/vars/README.md

 # Capturing Command output with Registered Variables
-You can use the register statement of a task, to capture the output of a command, or  other information about the execution of an module. this output is saved into a variable that can be used later in the playbook for either debugging purposes or to archieve something else, such as aplying  a particular configuration setting based on a command's output.
+You can use the register statement of a task, to capture the output of a command, or  other information about the execution of an module. this output is saved into a variable that can be used later in the playbook for either debugging purposes or to achieve something else, such as applying  a particular configuration setting based on a command's output.

 **Example:**
 ```YAML